noisecapella/edx-documentation/en_us/shared/students/SFD_ORA.rst

    :width: 500

 You can replace the file that you uploaded with a different one until you submit your response.
-Follow steps 1-3 again.
+To do so, follow steps 1-3 again.

+.. _Learn to Assess Responses:

 ============================
 Learn to Assess Responses
 ============================

-In this step, you learn to assess responses effectively by reviewing and assessing sample responses provided by the course team.
-You try to select the same options for the response as the course team selected.
+As part of an open response assessment, you learn how to assess responses effectively by reviewing and assessing sample responses provided by the course team.
+You then try to give the sample responses the same scores that the course team selected.

 .. note:: Not all course teams provide sample responses for training.
-If the course team did provide sample responses, this step does not appear in the assignment.
+If the course team did not provide sample responses, this step is not included in the assignment.

-After you submit your response, one of the sample responses opens, together with the rubric for the assignment.
-Read the sample response and the rubric carefully, select the options that you think best reflect the response, and then click **Compare your selections with the instructor's selections**.
+After you submit your own response, a sample response appears along with the rubric for the assignment.
+Read the sample response and the rubric carefully, select the options that you think best reflect the response, and then select **Compare your selections with the instructor's selections**.

 * If all of your selections are the same as the defined selections, the next sample response opens automatically.